jsirex/simple-hazelcast-cookbook/README.md

 # Recipes

-* simple-hazelcast::configure
-* simple-hazelcast::default
+* simple-hazelcast::default - Installs only hazelcast
-* simple-hazelcast::install
-* simple-hazelcast::service_runit
-* simple-hazelcast::user

 # License and Maintainer